SimonMoitie/Wonky-Piano/README.md

 timidity -iA B16,8 -Os &
 ```
 A breakdown of the command:
-- -iA specifies the use of the ALSA interface.
+- -iA - Specifies the use of the ALSA interface.
-- B16,8 sets the buffer size, where 16 is the number of fragments, and 8 is bit size.
+- B16,8 - Sets the buffer size, where 16 is the number of fragments, and 8 is bit size.
-- -Os specifies MIDI audio output to the ALSA interface.
+- -Os - Specifies MIDI audio output to the ALSA interface.
-- & runs Timidity in the background.
+- & - Runs Timidity in the background.

 ### bashrc
 To run the Wonky Paino after Timidity has started, access the bashrc file by typing into the terminal window: